willis240/willis240.github.io/README.md

 - Added steps for making a service to the README
 - Edited the dashboard on Grafana to make it better for looking at (still needs work)

+### Week 4

+#### September 1

+- Went to the Solar Test Site and performed the weekly maintenance as well as the monthly tasks
+- Came home and logged the details about the maintenance

+### Week 5

+#### September 8

+- Went to the Solar Test Site and performed the weekly maintenance as well as the monthly tasks
+- Came home and logged the details about the maintenance

+### Week 6

+#### September 15

+- Went to the Solar Test Site and performed the weekly maintenance as well as the monthly tasks
+- Came home and logged the details about the maintenance

+#### September 16

+- Looked into how to setup an alert
+- Brainstormed when alerts should go off and when they shouldn't

+#### September 17

+- Looked deeper into how to make\edit an alert
+- Set up an alert for port 8086 on my monitoring software as a test

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.